captechconsulting/Go-API-Postgres-Tech-Challenge/docs/3-Challenge-Assignment.md

 - [ ] If an error is encountered by the application, an informative error message should be returned to the client.
 - [ ] The swagger spec should document all the required and optional endpoints, including their parameters, request body structure, and response types.
 - [ ] Your project should include unit tests with 80% test coverage.
+- [ ] You should have panic recovery middleware to handle any panics that occur in your application.

 ## Grading Procedure